Skip to main content

 Because the Miller indices (120) and (240) are proportional, the two families of planes are parallel but the (240) planes are spaced apart half as much as the (120) planes.
 This is always the case – proportional indices mean planes are parallel and larger indices mean planes are closer together.
 If we are considering a set of planes that cause X-ray diffraction (discussed in detail in the next chapter), we describe them with Laue indices.
 These indices are the same as Miller indices, but we omit the parentheses.
 Thus we can have 120 or 240 diffraction, and the angle of diffraction is different because the two families of planes have different spacings.

-This page titled 11.10: The Miller Indices of Planes within a Crystal Structure is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.10: The Miller Indices of Planes within a Crystal Structure is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?